gotzmann/comet/README.md

 </h5>

 Comet provides sub-millisecond latency for typical scenarios.
 Even under hard pressure of thousand concurrent connections it can compete with frameworks of compiled platforms like Go and Java.

+### Too good to be true?

+You may recheck all benchmarks on your own to be sure that charts are not scam - see the repo: https://github.com/gotzmann/benchmarks

 ## Basics